top of page

 2 card fan Items.png

-Items follow the same color structure as Abilities, and are used similarly!
+Items, identified by the Gem icon on the top left of the card, follow the same color structure as Abilities, and are used similarly!
 Unlike Abilities however, Items are not bound by Faction or Class!

 With your 3 Adventurers chosen, and a deck of Abilities, Items, and Equipment of 20-30 cards has been assembled, it's time to set up the field!